DrTol/pressure_loss_calculator-Excel/README.md

 | **Linterp** (KnownYs, KnownXs, NewX) | Linear interpolation function - developed by Wells, Ryan | [zInterp_Wells.bas](Modules-UDFs/zInterp_Wells.bas) |
 | **XSteam Module** | A collection of functions returning the water properties at a given operational condition (e.g. _rhoL_T(T)_ returns the water density as a function of temperature _T_) - developed by Holmgren, Magnus | [zXSteam.bas](Modules-UDFs/zXSteam.bas) |

+## License
+You are free to use, modify and distribute the code as long as authorship is properly acknowledged.
+The same applies for the original works 'XSteam' by Holmgren M. and 'colebrook.vb' by Clamond D, this repository functions make use of.

+## Acknowledgement
+We would like to acknowledge all of the open-source minds in general for their willing of share (as apps or comments/answers in forums), which has encouraged our department to publish the user-defined-functions developed during the PhD study here in GitHub.

+This repository *pressure_loss_calculator-Excel* makes use of other original open-source projects:
+- [XSteam by Holmgren M.](http://xsteam.sourceforge.net/) | Author Description: XSteam provides accurate steam and water properties from 0 - 1000 bar and from 0 - 2000 deg C according to the standard IAPWS IF-97.
+For accuracy of the functions in different regions see IF-97 (www.iapws.org).
+- [colebrook.m by Clamond D.](https://nl.mathworks.com/matlabcentral/fileexchange/21990-colebrook-m?focused=5105324&tab=function) - re-arranged as to the VBA programming language | Author Description: fast, accurate and robust computation of the Darcy-Weisbach friction factor _f_ according to the Colebrook equation.
+- [Function Linterp by Wells R.](https://wellsr.com/vba/2016/excel/powerful-excel-linear-interpolation-function-vba/) | Author Description: A simple and powerful Excel linear interpolation function.

+The Excel Add-In (the user-defined VBA functions developed) as well as the Matlab tool of the same (released in [pressure_loss_calculator-Matlab.git](https://github.com/DrTol/pressure_loss_calculator-Matlab.git)) are by-products from the PhD study about the 4th generation (4G) low-temperature district heating systems in supply to low-energy houses, carried out by Hakan İbrahim Tol, PhD under the supervision of Prof. Dr. Svend Svendsen and Ass.
+Prof. Susanne Balslev Nielsen at the Technical University of Denmark (DTU).
+The PhD topic: "District heating in areas with low energy houses - Detailed analysis of district heating systems based on low temperature operation and use of renewable energy" - [free download by DTU (link)](http://orbit.dtu.dk/en/publications/district-heating-in-areas-with-low-energy-houses(9c056db5-8e76-425f-92ca-c072b642b6b3).html) or [by ResearchGate (link)](https://www.researchgate.net/publication/276266953_District_heating_in_areas_with_low_energy_houses_-_Detailed_analysis_of_district_heating_systems_based_on_low_temperature_operation_and_use_of_renewable_energy).